xyzshantaram/cyblog/SPEC.md

 `<!--<SPACE>@<DECLARATION NAME><WHITESPACE><VALUE><SPACE>-->`

-_Note_: Due to the nature of the parser used in Cyblog, single-line declarations must be preceded by a blank line.
+_Note_: Due to the nature of the parser used in Cyblog, declarations must be preceded and followed by blank lines.

 ### Declarations